sakav1111/sakav1111.github.io/_posts/interview/Java Interview Questions-1.md

 ## Can a top-level class be private or protected?

-Top level classes in java can’t be private or protected, but inner classes in java can.
+Top level classes in java `can’t be private or protected`, but inner classes in java can.
 The reason for not making a top-level class as private is very obvious, because nobody can see a private class and thus they cannot use it